 In some cases, it is a matter of expediency, notably for Mr. Netanyahu, who believed his reelection chances improved via a deal with the Syrian government.
 In other cases, there are elements of duplicity – specifically, hiding planned concessions knowing their unpopularity with the voters.
 Yossi Beilin, one of Mr. Barak's ministers, admitted during the Camp David II summit that he and others in the government had earlier concealed their willingness to divide Jerusalem.
 "We didn't speak about this in the election campaign, because we knew that the public would not like it."

 But expediency and duplicity are just part of the story.
 In addition, sincere aspirations inspire Israeli prime ministers to abandon strong policies for weak ones.
 Here we leave the political domain and enter the psychological one.
 Being prime minister of Israel, a country surrounded by enemies, is a weighty one.
 It is only too easy for the officeholder, having been elected leader of his people, immodestly to believe that he has a special talent to resolve his country's great, abiding, and potentially fatal problem, that of Arab hostility.
+[I call this the David Ben-Gurion Complex, named after the first, great prime minister of Israel.]

 Not for this great man is it enough to plug away at the dull, slow, expensive, and passive policy of deterrence, hoping some distant day to win Arab acceptance.
 His impatience invariably leads in the same direction – to move things faster, to develop solutions, and to "take chances for peace."